(Remember to look at the ‘Blogs’ to learn more about past volunteers’ experiences)

 – Talk to us

-- If you wish to volunteer with a friend we are usually very happy to consider this, however, each volunteer is interviewed and accepted based on their own merits
+- If you wish to volunteer with a friend we would encourage this, however, each volunteer is interviewed and accepted based on their own merits

 - We are very happy to talk to prospective volunteers at any stage about any aspect which concerns them; in particular, background of projects, potential costs and the selection/decision process